Spring green: Green (Pantone)

 Green (Pantone) is the color that is called green in Pantone.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color # green C, EC, HC, PC, U, or UP—green.

 Green (Crayola)

 Green (Crayola) is the color called green in Crayola crayons.

 Green was one of the original Crayola crayons introduced in 1903.

 Erin

-At the right is displayed the color erin.
+Adjacent is displayed the color erin.
 The first recorded use of erin as a color name was in 1922.

 Bright mint

-Displayed at right is the color bright mint.
+Displayed adjacent is the color bright mint.

 Dark green

 Dark green is a dark shade of green.
 A different shade of green has been designated as "dark green (X11)" for certain computer uses.

 Dark pastel green

-To the right is the color dark pastel green.
+Adjacent is the color dark pastel green.

 Screamin' green

-The color screamin' green is shown at right.
+The color screamin' green is shown adjacent.

 This color was renamed from ultra green by Crayola in 1990.

 This color is a fluorescent color.